3 Benefits of Decorative Distraction Markers

 This first benefit should come as no surprise.
 Glass walls have become an extremely popular feature in workspaces.
 They look modern, they help create a more transparent work culture, and they’re a great solution for making a small space look larger.

 Unfortunately, the danger of someone walking into a clear wall in front of them is always there – especially if they’re chatting with a coworker or distracted by their phone.
-If they’re lucky, this just means a bit embarrassment, but it can just as easily result in a broken nose or expensive damage to the glass.
+If they’re lucky, this just means a bit embarrassing, but it can just as easily result in a broken nose or expensive damage to the glass.
 We frequently get rush orders for distraction markers for a new office – after an unlucky employee has gotten first aid.

 Don’t wait for the worst before taking action to make your workspace safer.
 Depending on the city or state you’re in, it might even be a code requirement!
 Even if it’s not required by code, distraction markers are still an ethical and practical way to protect your employees and your clients.